naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 = 1.2.2.2 =
 * Added support for billing address collection in the checkout session shortcode.
-* Added support for the Pay What You Want extension that allows buyers to donate or pay their desired amount for a product.
+* Added support for the Variable Price add-on that allows buyers to donate or pay their desired amount for a product.

 = 1.2.2.1 =
 * Added a new shortcode that can be used to accept Stripe payments with the checkout session API.